vmware-tanzu/cluster-api-provider-bringyourownhost/README.md

 ## BYOH Glossary
 **Host** - A host is a running computer system.
 It could be physical or virtual.
 It has a kernel and some base operating system

-**BYO Host** - A host provisioned and managed outside of Cluster API
+**BYO Host** - A Linux host provisioned and managed outside of Cluster API

 **BYOH Capacity Pool** - A set of BYO Hosts registered in a management cluster & authorized for usage as a capacity for deploying Kubernetes nodes